CarlssonOscar/battleship/Readme.md

 6. Click on Deploy in the bar.
 7. Click on connect on github in the Deployment method section.
 8. Click search in the connect to GitHUb section and choose the relevant github repository.
 9. Click on Automatic deploys or manual deploy depending on preference.
-Manual deploy was chose for this project.
+Manual deploy was chosen for this      project.

- Here is a link to the finished game [Battleship game](https://battleship-s.herokuapp.com/).
+ Here is a link to the finished game [Battleship Game](https://battleship-s.herokuapp.com/).

 # Credits